veeta-orinko/NZforager/README.md

 <img src = './server/public/images/Readme2.png'> </img>

 # NZ Forager
-My final project at Dev Academy, with a focus on developing a full stack web application using redux, react, node.js, SQLlite, and cloud photo storage.
+My final project at Dev Academy, with a tech focus on developing a full stack web application using redux, react, node.js, and databases.

-The web application has an easy and minimal interface, for quick access to assist in identifying plants.
-This makes the prospect of plant identification fun and accessible to people new to the subject.
+This application is for foragers in New Zealand who are interested in identifying plants for dyes, eating, or medicinal uses.
+The interface is designed to be very minimalist, with a simple tap/ click through to plant descriptions and user photos - user photos help ensure the certainty of identification for foragers, with many photos of plants from different angles and lighting.

+The descriptions include a guide around best uses, Maori history of use, as well as which parts of the plant are safe for consumption.

+The addition of a geo-map linked to plant tags in the database will help users find local foraging spots.
+Recipes will inspire ways of using the plants.

 To do: